fivetran/dbt_amazon_selling_partner/README.md

 ## What does this dbt package do?

 This package models Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-selling-partner).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner#schemainformation), **specifically the `ORDERS`, `CATALOG`, and `FBA` Seller Central modules.**
+It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner#schemainformation), specifically the **ORDERS**, **CATALOG**, and **FBA** Seller Central modules.

 > This package is currently not compatible with any [Vendor Central modules](https://fivetran.com/docs/connectors/applications/amazon-selling-partner#vendormodules).
-If you would like to see Vendor Central compatibility (or the use of any other [Seller Central modules](https://fivetran.com/docs/connectors/applications/amazon-selling-partner#sellermodules)), please open up a Feature Request.
+If you would like to see Vendor Central compatibility (or the use of any other [Seller Central modules](https://fivetran.com/docs/connectors/applications/amazon-selling-partner#sellermodules)), please open up a [Feature Request](https://github.com/fivetran/dbt_amazon_selling_partner/issues/new?template=feature-request.yml).

 The main focus of the package is to transform core Seller Central object tables into analytics-ready models, including:
-  - Materializes [Amazon Selling Partner staging tables](https://fivetran.github.io/dbt_amazon_selling_partner/#!/overview/amazon_selling_partner_source/models/?g_v=1) which leverage data in the format described by the `ORDERS`, `CATALOG`, and `FBA` Seller Central modules from [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner/#schemainformation).
+  - Materializes [Amazon Selling Partner staging tables](https://fivetran.github.io/dbt_amazon_selling_partner/#!/overview/amazon_selling_partner_source/models/?g_v=1) which leverage data in the format described by the **ORDERS**, **CATALOG**, and **FBA** Seller Central modules from [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner/#schemainformation).
 These staging tables clean, test, and prepare your Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-selling-partner) for analysis by doing the following:
-  - Name columns for consistency across all packages and for easier analysis
+  - Names columns for consistency across all packages and for easier analysis
       - Primary keys are renamed from `_fivetran_id` to `<table name>_id`.
       - Foreign key names explicitly map onto their related tables (ie `owner_id` -> `owner_user_id`).
       - Datetime fields are renamed to `<event happened>_at`.
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
   - Generates a comprehensive data dictionary of your Amazon Selling Partner data through the [dbt docs site](https://fivetran.github.io/dbt_amazon_selling_partner/).
-  - [Insert additional custom details here.]
+  - Enables you to better analyze your Amazon Seller data by enriching the orders, order items, and listed items with catalog information and sales and current inventory aggregates.

 > This package does not apply freshness tests to source data due to the variability of survey cadences.